-The first Oktoberfest was held in 1810 in October in the Prince Ludwig II presence when this rule was made obvious for the communal to attend the ceremony with full rejoicing to distribute happiness.
-Today it’s still known with name Oktoberfest that is celebrated every year in September because it remains long last.
+The first Oktoberfest was held in 1810 in October in Prince Ludwig II’s presence when this rule was made obvious for the communal to attend the ceremony with full rejoicing to distribute happiness.
+Today it’s still known by the name Oktoberfest which is celebrated every year in September because it remains long last.

 The sole reason is Bavaria’s worst weather.
-Its snow in October so there will be a fear remain attached for the disaster for the happiness of the festival.
-That’s why with the passage of time rejoicings have been moved back up to September in 1904.
-Specific dress-ups were made common not only for women but lederhosen men were also basic i.e. written as a cultural costume.
+It’s snow in October so there will be a fear that remains attached to the disaster for the happiness of the festival.
+That’s why with the passage of time rejoicings have been moved back up to September 1904.
+Specific dress-ups were made common not only for women but German outfits were also basic i.e. written as a cultural costume.

 Bavarian Dress Code